kit-clj/kit-clj.github.io/resources/md/clojurescript.md

 ### Reagent

-[Reagent](http://holmsand.github.io/reagent/) is the recommended approach for building ClojureScript applications with Luminus.
-Using the `+reagent` profile in Luminus will create an application with it configured.
+[Reagent](http://holmsand.github.io/reagent/) is the recommended approach for building ClojureScript applications with kit.

 Reagent is backed by [React](http://facebook.github.io/react/) and provides an extremely efficient way to manipulate the DOM using [Hiccup](https://github.com/weavejester/hiccup) style syntax.
 In Reagent, each UI component is simply a data structure that represents a particular DOM element.
 By taking a DOM-centric view of the UI, Reagent makes writing composable components simple and intuitive.